ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 ---
 title: The IoT Pattern.
-A .NET implemetation for MQTT
+A .NET implementation for MQTT
 layout: post
 date: 2022-09-18
 ---

-If there is one thing about IoT that can be considered as a pattern, is the characteristics that define a IoT Solution:
+If there is one thing about IoT that can be considered as a pattern, is the characteristic that define a IoT Solution:

-    **Devices that can be managed remotely**
+    __Devices that can be managed remotely__

 The term devices, is very broad, and can be reduced to the idea of _small_ applications, running on different hardware (from constrained MCUs, to complete Windows or Linux computers, and everything in between) that are able to communicate with and endpoint, typically a cloud service.